 Actually, in some ways, Calculus is taking what you already know a step further.
 You know how to find the slope of a line, right?
 You probably don't know how to find the slope of a curve because the slope is constantly changing.
 Calculus helps us accomplish this.
-So traditional math tells us how to find the length of a rope pulled taut and Calculus tells us how to find the length of a rope with slack (a curved rope) "Traditional" math tells us how to find the area of a flat rectangular roof but Calculus tells us how to find the area of a curved dome-shaped roof.
+So traditional math tells us how to find the length of a rope pulled taut and Calculus tells us how to find the length of a rope pulled taut and Calculus tells us how to find the area of a flat rectangular roof but Calculus tells us how to find the area of a curved dome-shaped roof.
 Get the idea?